houqp/pyh3c/README.md

 Usage
 -----

 It is recommended to use configuration file for setup.
-Please checkout `pyh3c.conf.example` for examples.
+When you first run PyH3C, you will be asked serveral questions for configuration file initialzation.
+If you want to setup manually, please checkout `pyh3c.conf.example` for examples.

-PyH3C use `pyh3c.conf` as configuration file and it should be put in /etc/
+PyH3C use `pyh3c.conf` as its configuration file which should be put in `/etc`.

 You must run the program with root privilege: